 Do you suffer from disordered eating habits without even realizing it?
 I am sharing my experience with Disordered Eating, A Silent Struggle in hopes that you will be able to address and overcome your disordered eating habits, too.

 What is Disordered Eating?

 I am sharing my story with you today because I see a lot of women who are going through the same struggles that I have, but they don’t even realize it.

-Disordered Eating, a silent struggle has been a problem for me for many years, and if I had not gone to school to study nutrition, I would have never realized that my relationship with food and the behaviors that arose from that relationship were NOT healthy or normal.
+Disordered Eating has been a problem for me for many years, and if I had not gone to school to study nutrition, I would have never realized that my relationship with food and the behaviors that arose from that relationship were NOT healthy or normal.